grafana/grafana-operator/docs/docs/installation/kustomize.md

 ```

-### ArgoCD
+#### ArgoCD

-If you are using ArgoCD you need to add the following patch to fix the errors during apply of the CRD.
+If you are using ArgoCD you need to add this patch to fix the errors during apply of the CRD.

 ```yaml
 patches: